Employer Information

 It is important to note that this description is a typical example of your placement and may be subject to change.

-The type of work to expect and learning opportunities The placement begins with 3 days induction.
+The placement begins with 3 days induction.
 The F2 is based on the wards.
-Usually there is 1 ward round per week, a multi-disciplinary business meeting, an in-house teaching session and dedicated Foundation year teaching session on alternate weeks.
+Usually there is 1 ward round per week, a multi-disciplinary team meeting, an in-house teaching session and dedicated Foundation year teaching session on alternate weeks.
 The F2 gets 1-hour supervision with the Consultant every week.

-Community placement is offered one day a week in four different subspecialties rotating each month covering Eating disorders , Child Psychiatry, General adult psychiatry (Recovery team) and Learning disability.
+Community placement is offered one day a week in four different subspecialties rotating each month covering Eating disorder, Child Psychiatry, General adult psychiatry (Recovery team) and Learning disability.

-Where the placement is based The placement is based on either Mulberry or Willow Ward.
+The placement is based at Mulberry, Willow Ward and Chestnut ward.
 The Trust operates a Partial Shift on-call system.
 On-call is based at Wotton Lawn, Gloucester but travel to Charlton Lane Hospital in Cheltenham and other Trust locations in Gloucestershire will be required.

 Clinical Supervisor(s) for the placement